-A total of \$65,366,296 in incentives have been disbursed and 20.602 MW of capacity have been installed through Track 1, with an additional 7.954 MW of capacity expected from active reservations.

-During the latter part of 2014, there will be significant activity around the changes to the MASH program.
-The MASH Program Administrators look forward to working with the affordable housing community to ensure continued success of the MASH program moving forward.
+- A total of \$68,036,917 in incentives have been disbursed, and 21.628 MW of capacity have been installed through Track 1, with an additional 6.83 MW of capacity expected from active reservations. - During 2015, there will be significant activity related to pending changes to the MASH Program.
+The MASH Program Administrators look forward to working with the affordable housing community to ensure the continued success of the MASH program moving forward.